School leaders 'very much relieved' for increased access to RATs

 The Government announced on Wednesday nearly a million rapid antigen tests will be given to New Zealand schools, kura and early learning centres.

-Ministry of Education figures released yesterday show 59 per cent of schools in the Bay of Plenty and Waiariki region had been impacted by positive cases in the past 10 days.
+Ministry of Education figures released yesterday showed 59 per cent of schools in the Bay of Plenty and Waiariki region had been impacted by positive cases in the past 10 days.

 This was 112 out of 190 schools.